WordPress Performance

 Don’t run WordPress for missing images

-As discussed in the above section, WordPress will run and generate a custom “file not found” page when a request comes in for a missing file.
+The WordPress script will run and generate a custom “file not found” page whenever it receives a request for a URL that doesn’t exist as a file on the server.

-You can configure your Web site to immediately return a standard 404 error code when a missing image file is requested (rather than having WordPress run).
+To avoid this problem, you can configure your website to immediately return a standard 404 error code when a missing image file is requested (rather than having WordPress run).

-To do so on a site that is not using the WordPress “network of sites/WordPress MU” feature, add these three lines to your .htaccess file, before the existing “# BEGIN WordPress” section:
+To add these rules on a site that is not using the WordPress “network of sites/WordPress MU” feature, add these three lines to your .htaccess file, before the existing # BEGIN WordPress section:

 RewriteEngine On